jmccreight/wrfHydroScripts/README.md

 > 1: testNaOutput   : fails if there are nans in any variable in the file
 > 2: testDiffOutput : test fails if there are non-zero differences with verification output
 > *** testNLast Menu

+# Usage tips

+* One of the more complicated scripts that creates copies and/or links on your computer is __linkToTestCase__.
+  The most important piece of advice for avoiding a rats nest of links and copied files is:
+  _In your namelists, never point to directories or files outside of the run directory._
+  Use symlinks in to make all namelist references local to the run directory.
+For example, never use "../" or any other absolute path in your namelists.

 # Commands